PoliticalGraveyard.com

 Innis, Emile Alfredo See Roy Innis

 Innis, George (c.1822-1903) — of Poughkeepsie, Dutchess County, N.Y.
 Born about 1822.
-Dye manufacturer; mayor of Poughkeepsie, N.Y., 1862-66; Presidential Elector for New York, 1868.
+Dye manufacturer; mayor of Poughkeepsie, N.Y., 1862-66; candidate for Presidential Elector for New York.
 Died in Poughkeepsie, Dutchess County, N.Y., November 26, 1903 (age about 81 years).
 Burial location unknown.

-Innis, Ralph B. — of Missouri.
+Innis, Ralph B. (born c.1893) — of Kansas City, Jackson County, Mo.
+Born about 1893.
 Republican.
-Candidate for U.S. Representative from Missouri 5th District, 1942, 1944.
-Presumed deceased.
+Insurance business; candidate for U.S. Representative from Missouri 5th District, 1942, 1944.
 Burial location unknown.

 Innis, Roy (b.
 1934) — also known as Emile Alfredo Innis — of New York, New York County, N.Y.
 Born in St. Croix, Virgin Islands, June 6, 1934.
 Democrat.
-Chemist; civil rights leader; chairman of the Harlem chapter, and national board member and vice-chairman of the Congress of Racial Equality (CORE); candidate in primary for mayor of New York City, N.Y., 1993.
+Chemist; civil rights leader; chairman of the Harlem chapter, and national board member and vice-chairman of the Congress of Racial Equality (CORE); candidate for mayor of New York City, N.Y., 1993.
 African ancestry.
 Member, National Rifle Association.
-Still living as of 2009.
+Still living as of 2014.

 Relatives: Granduncle of Shawn-Michael Malone.